ravi9/openvino-wiki/BuildingCode.md

 <summary>For versions prior to 2022.1</summary>
 <p>

-1. Obtaining Open Moldel Zoo tools and models
+1. Obtaining Open Model Zoo tools and models

 To have ability run samples and demo you need to clone Open Model Zoo repository and copy folder under `./deployment_tools` in your install directory: